-The proposed revisions place an appropriate level of attention on learning about a company's compliance and ethics program.
+The long and short of it is that the proposed revisions place an appropriate level of attention on learning about a company's compliance and ethics program.
 But they do so without ever requiring the auditors to communicate directly with the chief compliance officer.
-While many auditors already do this as a matter of practice, this should be explicitly stated in the standards, so that auditors receive the most accurate information from the correct source.
+While many auditors already do his as a matter of practice, this should be explicitly stated in the standards, so that auditors receive the most accurate information from the correct source.